whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 This is not a fantasy, but the normal way people live in healthy nations.
 The Haudenosaunee's traditional leaders were their spiritual leaders, and were expected to be extremely generous.
 Leaders "act[ed] more as conduits of the will of the people than as independent representatives of the people,"[xxx-a basic call to consciousness|p38] and "when they don't perform, the will of the people will remove them."[xxx-original instructions|a democracy based on peace]

 What sort of society would have the spiritual strength to choose leaders like this, and to replace any leader who does not live up to their standards?
-Fortunately, the Haudenosaunee offer an example.
+In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to live this way for over nine centuries.

 Long ago, several nations in eastern North America were suffering in seemingly endless war when they finally decided to create a confederacy to ensure lasting peace.
 This became known as the Haudenosaunee Confederacy, also known as the Iroquois, which has survived as a healthy nation for over 900 years.

-In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to maintain a respectful way of life among the people, and between the people and the Earth for over nine centuries.

 It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy nation for so long, but I believe these elements have many lessons to teach: